 Q: Animals exposed to phthalates are more likely to develop serious diseases and health problems, such as liver cancer, kidney cancer, and male reproductive organ damage, but have any studies shown that phthalates cause health problems in humans?

-A: Yes, studies by Harvard researchers have shown that phthalates may damage human sperm DNA, reduce sperm numbers, and reduce its mobility, and another study from several major medical centers has found that phthalates may cause genital changes for boys.
+A: Yes, studies by Harvard researchers have shown that phthalates may damage human sperm DNA, reduce sperm numbers, and reduce its mobility, and a 2005 study from several major medical centers has found that phthalates may cause genital changes for boys.
 Mount Sinai researchers found that girls exposed to more phthalates were more likely to be overweight.
 Other studies have shown that being exposed to phthalates increases the chance of developing asthma, allergies and bronchial obstruction.

 Q: Can phthalate exposure affect a child’s behavior?